From the Editor:

 “primal scenes” of whiteness in southern literature trauma, memory, and oral traditions

-trauma and psychoanalysis as theories of culture the relationship of trauma to the culture of modern
+trauma and psychoanalysis as theories of culture the relationship of trauma to the culture of moderncapitalism

 ritual and spiritual responses to trauma